it3xl/call_batch_from_wix_msi/README.md

-# Hot to call batch CMD files from under WiX Toolset of MSI
+# How to call batch CMD files from under WiX Toolset of MSI

 Ths project shows how to call .bat files or any external program from under the WiX Toolset installer project of MSI in Visual Studio.